UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 * 📥 This script requires a registered workspace video `sources/videos/workspace` and areas of interest `sources/areas_of_interests`
 * 📤 This script will register `artifacts/video_overlay/movement`.

-> [!NOTE]
-> This script combines background subtraction with hand detection to create spatial heatmaps of movement activity.
-It uses Gaussian smoothing for temporal aggregation and supports configurable time windows.

 ## 👁️ Gaze

 ### `register_attention.py`